PWSCG Terms of Reference

 - Consulting widely with the public and the public sector users of the PWS, as appropriate, in order to effectively undertake its responsibilities above.

-3. The Chairman of the PWSCG will be a public appointment by a Government Minister.
-The Chairman is the single point within the PWSCG accountable to the Minister.
-The Chairman's responsibilities are as follows:
+3. The Chair of the PWSCG will be a public appointment by a Government Minister.
+The Chair is the single point within the PWSCG accountable to the Minister.
+The Chair's responsibilities are as follows:

 - Chairing meetings of the PWSCG;